mcnuttandrew/table-cartogram/examples/data-sources.md

-# Table Cartogram Paper Data Sources
+Candidate# Table Cartogram Paper Data Sources

 In the document we provide sources for the various dataset used through out this work.